-- 1. replicate map tasks aggressively when nodes designated to execute a particular map task take too long to answer the central server probes.
+- replicate map tasks aggressively when nodes designated to execute a particular map task take too long to answer the central server probes (periodic messages to assess the liveliness of the client).
 By imposing a shorter interval time to report to the central server, we make sure that we keep at least a few replicas of the intermediate output.
-As soon as a mapper is suspected to be failing, a new map task will be delivered to replicate the failed one; - 2. replicate intermediate date when there are intermediate outputs that have already been validated (by the central server) and some of the mappers that reported these results take too long to answer to the central server probes.
+As soon as a mapper is suspected to be failing, a new map task will be delivered to replicate the failed one: - 2. replicate intermediate data when there are intermediate outputs that have already been validated (by the central server) and some of the mappers that reported these results take too long to answer to the central server probes.
 Therefore, nodes might be used to replicate intermediate data to compensate other mappers that die while waiting for the reduce phase to start.
 These tasks would simply download hash files and use them to start downloading intermediate data.
 Once the reduce phase starts, these new nodes can also participate in the intermediate data distribution phase, just like the mappers that performed the map tasks.